vEnhance/1802/src/scalint.typ

 ]

 #digression(title: [Digression on the direction of the cross product])[
-  We'll mention this more later, but it's worth noting now that in general if you parametrize a surface $cal(S)$ by $bf(r)(u,v)$, then $frac(partial bf(r), partial u) times frac(partial bf(r), partial v)$ is a vector which is normal to both
+  As we said earlier when drawing @fig-scalint-surf-cross, in general if you parametrize a surface $cal(S)$ by $bf(r)(u,v)$, then $frac(partial bf(r), partial u) times frac(partial bf(r), partial v)$ is a vector which is normal to both
   $frac(partial bf(r), partial u)$ and $frac(partial bf(r), partial v)$.
-  Hence, the direction of this cross product turns out to be described by "normal vector to the tangent plane of the surface $cal(S)$ at $bf(r)(u,v)$".
+  That is, the direction of this cross product is the normal vector to the tangent plane of the surface $cal(S)$ at $bf(r)(u,v)$.
-  That matches what we expect from @fig-scalint-surf-cross.

   Of course, since we took an absolute value, the direction gets discarded for surface area.
   But if you are really observant you might have noticed that computed cross product is